miguelcalderon/translated-react/README.md

 # translated-react - Translation management component for React

 This is a component for managing and using simple translations in React.js.
+Easily implement i18n with this dependency free internationalization component.

 ## Install